nvietto/nvietto/README.md

 ### Hi there 👋

-I’m a doctoral candidate at the University of Nebraska - Omaha, studying criminology and criminal justice.
-My research focuses on biopsychosocial criminology and quantitative methods.
-Looking forward to contributing to the R-community and open science.
+I’m a PhD candidate in the School of Criminology and Criminal Justice where my research centers on biopsychosocial criminology and quantitative methodology.
+I’m also a huge Detroit sports fan 🦁.
+A happy vegan 🌱.
+A data viz 📈 enthusiast.
+And I love all things R.

 <p align='center'>
   </a>